redbadger/crux/README.md

     &self,
     msg: Event,
     model: &mut Model,
-    caps: &Capabilities,
+    _caps: &Capabilities, // soon to be deprecated
 ) -> Command<Effect, Event> {
     // ...
 }
 ```

 The job of the `update` function is to process an `Event`, update the model
-accordingly, and potentially request some side-effects using capabilities.
+accordingly, and potentially request some side-effects.

 <!--prettier-ignore-->
 > [!NOTE]